e-enes/moderation-tools/README.md

 This repository contains a Minecraft plugin written in Java using Gradle that provides moderation tools for Minecraft server administrators.
 The plugin is compatible with version 1.19+ of Minecraft servers.

 ## Features
-* Full report system that allows players to report other players with a reason.
 * Moderation mode for staff members with the following features:
   - Freeze a player
   - View inventory of a player